-North (East) and Central Asia
+News from North (East) and Central Asia

 In South Korea, I just finished a 10-day speaking tour of nine cities with Dada Cittarainjanananda, who translated this book and my previous Prout book into Korean.
 We spoke in Seoul, Wanju, Seosan, Hongseong, Daejeon, Busan, Masan, Gwangju and Iksan.
 The trip was sponsored and organized by the publisher, Hansalim, the largest grass-roots co-op in Korea with half a million members.

 The theme of each of our six public lectures was “The Crisis of Global Capitalism and Economic Depressions” by Dada Cittarainjanananda for one hour, followed by “Prout and Economic Democracy” for a second hour; we always ended with a five-minute demonstration of meditation.
 One participant in Daejeon wrote, “Because of you, I expect a happy world in the future.
 I will work to make it happen.”